mishakessler/unix-environment/README.md

 ***

-### Some Tips Before You Start
+### Some Tips For Anyone New To Coding

 Before you start, I recommend three things:

 <details><summary>1) Familiarize Yourself With The Tools of the Trade</summary><br>

-If you're _brand_ new to software engineering, or if you aren't particularly comfortable with your computer, including the command line interface, please review the guide to [Tools of the Trade].
+If you're _brand_ new to software engineering, or if you aren't particularly comfortable with your computer, shortcuts, and so forth, including the command line interface, please review the guide to [Tools of the Trade].
 Even for experienced engineers, focusing on these more basic tools can **significantly level up one's coding prowess and productivity**.

 </details>

 <details><summary>2) Practice Researching Anything & Everything</summary><br>

 With the vast complexities of software engineering, it is simply impossible to know and memorize **everything** you will need on a daily basis.
-Get used to researching and confirming small details that will make a huge differences.
+Get used to Googling, it will make a huge difference.
 In this spirit, I've included links to documentation on all the software you'll need, and you can open up the [Glossary] in a new tab; if you have any questions or need to troubleshoot, use these to your advantage.

 </details>

 <details><summary>3) Be Thorough & Methodical</summary><br>

 Finally, and perhaps most importantly, you **must** use methodical, step-by-step attention to detail.
-This is integral to a career in software engineering, but especially when setting up your environment, **doing these steps out of order can have long-lasting, code-breaking implications**.
+This is integral to a career in software engineering, but especially when setting up your laptop and coding environment. **Doing these steps out of order can have code-breaking implications**.

 </details><br>